AnyChart/docs.anychart.com/Common_Settings/UI_Controls/Context_Menu.md

 ## Context

 Context Menu passes context (additional information) into the formatting function depending on clicked chart's point.
-The information on context can b found in {api:anychart.ui.ContextMenu.PrepareItemsContext}api{api}.
+The information on context can be found in {api:anychart.ui.ContextMenu.PrepareItemsContext}api{api}.
 It helps to make the Context Menu more flexible and provides additional functionality for your menu.